Elli2022/CatFactsAPI-project/README.md

 # CatFactsAPI-project
-Testing doing an fetc and catch function
+Test doing an fetch and catch function with Cat Facts Api